David Story, Online Piano Lessons from Toronto

 0 Comments

-This guy explains how to sit on the piano bench correctly.
-He includes a discussion and demonstration of the correct distance to sit from the piano and the height of the bench.
+This guy explains how to correctly sit on the piano bench.
 As he says, sitting correctly will help us play easier and avoid injury.

 Enjoy.